Makerspace-Antwerpen/esp32-klankentapper/README.md

 <img src="documentation/imgs/frequency_response.png" alt="Frequency response" style="width:600px;"/>

-We also want to apply an A weighting filter to our signal, so the end values represent a DBA measurement.
-You can read more about the A-weighting of audio signals on [this link](https://en.wikipedia.org/wiki/A-weighting)
+We also want to apply an A-weighting filter to our signal, so the end values represent a dBA measurement.
+You can read more about the A-weighting of audio signals on [this link](https://en.wikipedia.org/wiki/A-weighting).

 <img src="documentation/imgs/a_weighting.png" alt="A-weighting" style="width:500px;"/>